Mattio-cmd/nvim/README.md

 ## Aditional comments
 - This 100% works on most linux distros and OpenBSD (or at least on my set up)
+- In case the gylphs (or however they are called, im done with them) dont work, just install nerd-fonts-complete from the AUR.